wmo-im/wis2box-training/documentation/docs/practical-sessions/monitoring-wis2-notifications.md

     To see the air-temperature measured for the station with WIGOS-identifier=0-20000-0-60355, click on the "INSPECT"-button next to the file for that station to open a pop-up window displaying the parsed content of the data file.
 The air-temperature measured at this station was 25.0 degrees Celsius.

 !!!
 Note
     The wis2box-api container includes tools to parse BUFR files and display the content in a human-readable format.
-This is a not a core requirements for the WIS2.0 implementation, but was included in the wis2box to aid data-publishers in checking the content of the data they are publishing.
+This is a not a core requirements for the WIS2.0 implementation, but was included in the wis2box to aid data publishers in checking the content of the data they are publishing.

 ## Conclusion